The small towns near Lyon I'd actually get on a train for

 When these towns are actually at their best

-One thing I've noticed around Lyon is that the time of day often matters more than the season.
+One thing I've learnt after several trips around Lyon is that the time of day often changes a place far more than the season does.

 If you’re thinking about doing this kind of trip in spring instead, this Provence in May itinerary gives a much clearer idea of how the days actually fall into place.